-Our department has research strength in many areas of mathematics, including (but not limited to!) algebra, algebraic topology, differential equations, dynamical systems and ergodic theory, homotopy theory, mathematical physics, number theory and representation theory.
+Our department has research strength in many areas of mathematics, including (but not limited to!) algebra, algebraic topology, differential equations, probability, dynamical systems and ergodic theory, homotopy theory, mathematical physics, number theory and representation theory.
 Students with a particular interest in one of these fields, or with a general interest in mathematics, are likely to have their intellectual needs satisfied by our program.
 Students with a very specific mathematical interest not mentioned above should closely review the research interests of our faculty.

 A large majority of students who matriculate at Northwestern graduate with a Ph.D. in mathematics, and most graduates go on to postdoctorate research positions in academia.
 These students typically go on to careers in academia.
 As long as they remain in good standing, students receive stipend support and full health coverage from the department for this whole period, with fellowship support in the first and fifth year, and as a teaching assistant otherwise.
 The first year of graduate study is usually spent taking courses and preparing for the preliminary examination at the end of the year.

 While there is no "typical" graduate-school application, students with excellent grades and recommendations from known mathematicians, together with GRE subject scores over 800, have a clear advantage in the admissions process.
-Research as an undergraduate is not a requirement.
+Research experience as an undergraduate is not a requirement.

 If you are thinking of applying, please review the deadlines and other application policies.